 - a.
-Facilities and equipment support the participation of people of all physical abilities.
+Facilities and equipment support the participation of diversely able people.
 Management is open to modification suggestions which support accessible work activities. - b.
 Breastfeeding, pumping and baby change areas, bathroom facilities and spaces suitable for prayer or quiet reflection are available and appropriate for these purposes. - c.
 Work and profession-based activities and venues are planned to span the physical and psychological needs of all team members.